-"Area Source" means any dry cleaning facility that includes only dry-to-dry machines and has a total yearly perchloroethylene consumption equal to or less than 2100 gallons (8000 liters) as calculated on a twelve consecutive month basis in accordance with subsection (f) (1) (i) of this section.
+"Area Source" means any dry cleaning facility that includes only dry-todry machines and has a total yearly perchloroethylene consumption equal to or less than 2100 gallons (8000 liters) as calculated on a twelve consecutive month basis in accordance with subsection (f)(1)(i) of this section.

 "Article" means clothing, garments, textiles, fabrics, leather goods, and the like, that are dry cleaned.

-"Carbon Adsorber" means a bed of activated carbon into through which an air-perchloroethylene gas-vapors stream is routed and which adsorbs the perchloroethyleneare introduced and trapped in a fixed bed, cartridge or canister as an adsorbent for subsequent regeneration; and includes an outlet for exhaust gases and a system to regenerate, reclaim or replace the saturated adsorbent.
+"Carbon Adsorber" means a bed of activated carbon through which an airperchloroethylene gas-vapor stream is routed and which adsorbs the perchloroethylene.